csusbdt/201-2013-fall/GIT.md

 ## Security

+Email is not completely private.
+There are a number of different actors who can read emails, including employees of the companies that provide email service to the sender and receiver, workers who are part of government surveillance activities (such as those who work for the US National Security Agency), and any criminals who may have compromized systems of one of the email service providers.

+With this in mind,
-It's safer to email public keys than passwords.
+it's safer to email public keys than passwords.
 If someone gets your password, they can authenticate as you;
 if they get your public key, they can not.

-The danger is that a person emails their public key while pretending to be you.
+One danger with sending public keys by email is that an imposter could send the recipient their own public key.
 To mitigate this threat,
-We will accept only a single public key from you.
+we will accept only a single public key.
-If you want to access your repository from multiple computers, you need to copy your public-private key pair to all these computers.
+Consequently, if you want to access your repository from multiple computers, you need to copy your public-private key pair to all these computers.
+See the section _Multiple computers_ below
+to see how to do this.

 ## Setup instructions